tircis/spring-petclinic-rest/CRUD to CQRS.md

 - Defining UpdatePetCommandDto class with only id, name, birthDate and type fields (copy / paste from PetDto to avoid misses on field validation + useless code removal : extra fields (visits, ownerId), equals(..) + hashcode())

 Please note that the UpdateCommandDto.id field is now mandatory.

+# Example 2
+Next one is the "Add Pet" feature.
+Looking at the Front-End, the pet-add.component.html doesn't have any reference to the pet visits, meaning that end users can't create a Pet and creates a visit for him at the same time.
+Whereas the Back-End PetRestController does.
+Here we have the phenomenon of the automatic exposure of too many attributes to the extra world but outer people don't use them.
+It certainly have created an extra work during implementation (due to the Visit mapping and persistence) and will do again if we amend the domain entities.

+# Changes
+I had some doubt about the test implementation in `PetRestControllerTests.testAddPetSuccess()` because, when dealing with insertion some rules apply differently than when updating entities, and particularly the test doesn't mock clinicService.savePet().
+Hopefully the test class is close to an e2e test and in can be converted to such one with few modifications:
+- replace `@MockedBean` by `@Autowired` on the `clinicService` field
+- remove all `given(..)` applied to `clinicService`
+- add `@ActiveProfiles({"jdbc", "hsqldb"})` on top of the class
+- add `@Transactional` on top of the class to make test methods rollback their database modifications and avoid test dependencies
+- let's disable `testGetAllPetsNotFound()` because we have data now.

+=> Good news ! all tests pass ... except `PetRestControllerTests.testAddPetSuccess()` which fails with a 404 error.